nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 #### Was the accused taking part in a public assembly?

 10     The following facts were not in dispute.
-The accused was standing outside the Raffles Place MRT station on 28 February 2019 at about 5.03pm, holding to two placards, namely, P3 and P4, and ‘making declarations concerning the subject matters of his protest’[\[note: 2\]](#Ftn_2).
+The accused was standing outside the Raffles Place MRT station on 28 February 2019 at about 5.03pm, holding to two placards, namely, P3 and P4, and ‘making declarations concerning the subject matters of his protest’[^2].
 The body-worn camera footage (P1) recorded by the arresting officer, Station Inspector Juherman bin Zaiton (PW1) confirms this as well.

 11     In P3, the Chinese characters “抗議香港政府在裝甲車陰謀中出賣中國主權!” which mean ‘Protest against the Hong Kong government for betraying the sovereignty of China in the armoured vehicles conspiracy!’ were printed on one side.
 On the reverse side of the same placard were the English words “_PM Lee: Resign over Singapore’s Watergate Scandal and Nepotism!_”